 Formerly an assistant baseball and football coach at his alma mater, Grinnell College (Iowa), Rushing brings a wide variety of experiences to Carleton’s baseball program.

 He also served as pitching and catching coach for two summers with the Lehigh Valley (Pa.)
 Catz, a summer collegiate team in the Atlantic Collegiate Baseball League.
 Rushing’s pitching staff set a Catz record with a 2.23 ERA, helping them to the 2003 ACBL regular season and tournament championships.
-Ten pitchers and two catchers from those teams have gone on to play professionally.
+Ten pitchers and two catchers from those teams went on to play professionally.

 A 2001 graduate of Grinnell with a degree in economics, Rushing was a pitcher and catcher for the Pioneers and captained the two winningest teams in school history.
 Following his collegiate career, Rushing played baseball for a season in France, pitching and playing infield for the Toulouse Tigers.
 He earned his master’s degree in management from Minot State in 2004.

-Assistant Coach Jim Christensen (16th season)
+Assistant Coach Jim Christensen (17th season)

-Jim Christensen moves into his 16th season on the baseball coaching staff.
+Jim Christensen moves into his 17th season on the baseball coaching staff.
 A longtime Carleton assistant football coach, he graduated from St. Olaf College, where he played both football and baseball.
 Christensen is a local insurance representative as well as an experienced high school and college basketball official.
 He was a pitcher and outfielder for the Northfield Millers, a local amateur age 35-and-over ball club that captured the 1997 and 1998 state championships.

-Assistant Coach Neal Jeppson (eighth season)
+Assistant Coach Neal Jeppson (ninth season)